SEC Files Investment Fraud Charges Against Former NHL Owner

 Cold Calling Investors From a Boiler Room in Florida

 Many investors in Florida were affected by this fraud scheme.
-To generate investment, this company used aggressive cold calling tactics.
+To generate investment, this company used experienced cold calling tactics.
 Yolanda C. Velazquez, previously sanctioned for penny stock fraud, was overseeing a team of sales representatives who were soliciting investment out of a Florida-based call center.
 In 2005, Velazquez entered in an agreement with the SEC, consenting to penny stock fraud penalties and paying affected investors $301,581 in financial restitution along with a $120,000 fine.
 She was also barred from the industry.

 Contact Our Miami Investment Fraud Attorneys Today